Japan business: how to fail in Japan….

 You’ll find that many globally successful corporations failed in Japan and withdrew from Japan because they insisted to use the same management principles and the same product specifications in Japan as in other markets.

-Japan business: “Being respected within our complex company is much more difficult than succeeding in Japan.
-We must send an experienced seasoned manager/management team from within our company to Japan, no matter if its their first time in Japan, and know nothing about Japan, and it takes them 2-3 years to become effective in Japan”
+“Being respected within our complex company is much more difficult than succeeding in Japan.
+We must send an experienced seasoned manager/management team from within our company to Japan, no matter if its their first time in Japan, and know nothing about Japan, and it takes them 5-10 years to become effective in Japan”

 Sure.
-And make sure you exchange them every 1 to 2 years to expose fresh talent to the challenges of Japan.
+And make sure you exchange your Japan leadership team every 1 to 2 years to expose fresh talent to the challenges of Japan.

-Japan business: Anyway human resources at headquarters back home at our head quarters in US/EU decide that.
+Human resources at headquarters back home at our head quarters in US/EU/UK decide

 Still want to decide everything at headquarters?